StergeZissakis/RoundUpMicroservice/README.md

 3. Provide a Junit, at the level of the service or controller that will act as the integration test, utilising no remote mocking.
 4. Optimise Junits' execution time: cut some corners in Junits.
+5. Make integration test clean up after themselves regarding the API calls that created new entities during the test.

 ``Are you having trouble?
 Call Patt!``
 My Postman collection of requests is provided in the source tree.
 It does include some of the remote requests and most